-I am a licensed speech language pathologist and earned a PhD in Communication Sciences and Disorders from Temple University.
+I am a licensed speech language pathologist and current postdoctoral researcher in the Speech Production Lab at Syracuse University.
+I earned a PhD in Communication Sciences and Disorders from Temple University.

 Through my clinical work, I became interested in how the manifestation of communication disorders and response to treatment varies across individuals.
 The cases I encountered in practice often had more complex demographic and clinical profiles than those presented in the treatment literature, complicating planning and implementation of evidence-based intervention.

 My research focuses on optimizing speech assessment and intervention for children with speech disorders, particularly childhood apraxia of speech.
 I am interested in the interplay between factors such as multiple comorbidities (e.g., autism) and the child’s learning environment.
 My research has been funded by a research grant from Temple University and by a fellowship from NIH/NIDCD.